Southern red muntjac

 The southern red muntjac (Muntiacus muntjak) is a deer species native to Southeast Asia.
 It was formerly known as the Indian muntjac or the common muntjac before the species was taxonomically revised to represent only populations of Thailand, Sunda and perhaps Malaysia.
-The other populations being attributed to this species are now attributed to Muntiacus vaginalis (Northern red muntjac).
+The other populations being attributed to this species are now attributed to Muntiacus vaginalis (northern red muntjac).
 Muntjacs are also referred to as barking deer.
 It is listed as Least Concern on the IUCN Red List.

 This muntjac has soft, short, brownish or grayish hair, sometimes with creamy markings.
 It is among the smallest deer species.
 It is an omnivore and eats grass, fruit, shoots, seeds, bird eggs, and small animals, and occasionally scavenges on carrion.
-Its calls sound like barking, often when frightened by a predator, hence the common name "barking deer".
+Its calls sound like barking, often when frightened by a predator (such as pythons, tigers, leopards, and crocodiles), hence the common name "barking deer".
 Males have canines, short antlers that usually branch just once near the base, and a large postorbital scent gland used to mark territories.